-Participants recognised that there are inherent risks in opening conversations about sex and intimacy, but this did not mean that there was a sense that this risk was a reason to avoid the topic (63, 0).
-These participants are aware that there is a level of complexity in raising topics of such a sensitive nature with clients with psychosis, but any challenges around this can be managed (41, -3) as it is the role of the clinician to explore and manage complex issues (Participant 11).
+Participants recognised that there were inherent risks in opening conversations about sex and intimacy, but this did not mean that there was a sense that this risk was a reason to avoid the topic (63, 0).
+These participants were aware that there is a level of complexity in raising topics of such a sensitive nature with clients with psychosis, but any challenges around this could be managed (41, -3) as it is the role of the clinician to explore and manage complex issues (Participant 11).

 Summary of Factor A

-Participants in this account strongly believe that it is their role to ask clients with psychosis about sexual and intimate relationship needs.
-This is supported by perspectives that sexuality is a human issue, fundamental to human functioning, playing a role in how people live their day-to-day lives.
+Participants in this account strongly believed that it was their role to ask clients with psychosis about sexual and intimate relationship needs.
+This was supported by perspectives that sexuality is a human issue, fundamental to human functioning, playing a role in how people live their day-to-day lives.
 The role of sexuality and intimacy could play a central role in clinical work for these participants alongside other therapeutic issues.
-Understanding the relationship needs of their clients allows these participants to develop a thorough understanding of their clients.
+Recognising the relationship needs of their clients allows these participants to develop a thorough understanding of their clients.
 Conversations about sexuality and intimacy facilitated by these clinicians appear to promote the therapeutic relationship and allow the client to work through emotionally difficult issues in terms of intimate relationships.
 Factor B: I would talk to people with psychosis about sex and intimacy, being mindful of the possible risks and concerns

 Factor B has an eigenvalue of 6.48 and explains 24% of the study variance.
 This factor emphasised participants’ concerns around the appropriateness of engaging in discussions about sex and intimacy with clients with psychosis.
-Participants contributing to this factor were mindful that a conversation about sex and intimacy might be an important factor within their clinical work, but where there was a need to assess the potential issues rather than to explore needs and desires (1, +6), as Participant 4 stated ‘I’d need to if it was part of the client’s difficulties or increased their risk profile in some way’.
+Participants contributing to this factor were mindful that a conversation about sex and intimacy might be an important factor within their clinical work, but where there was a requirement to assess the potential issues rather than to explore needs and desires (1, +6), as Participant 4 stated ‘I’d need to if it was part of the client’s difficulties or increased their risk profile in some way’.
 For this reason, it was not considered necessary to engage in a conversation about sex and intimacy, as acceptable clinical work could be undertaken without such a conversation taking place (36, -3).
-Participants were ambivalent about talking about sex and intimacy, and although they would not discourage or avoid a conversation about sex and intimacy, they would not initiate such a conversation if it was not necessary for their work with that client (48, 0).
+Participants were ambivalent about talking about sex and intimacy, and although they would not discourage or avoid a conversation about sex and intimacy, they would not initiate this if it was not deemed necessary for their work with that client (48, 0).